Castelvill/SandstormBox/docs/instructions.md

 **Description**

-    Print out the list of entities from the source on the standard output.
+    Print the list of entities from the source to standard output.

 **Parameters**